loganwyas/dharmascript/README.md

-# Programming Languages Spring 2022 Final Project - Logan Wyas
+# DHARMAScript

 The language I have created is called **DHARMAScript**.
-This is a language that is similar to JavaScript in syntax, but is different in many other ways.
+This language is inspired by the TV show _Lost_, and is named after the show's DHARMA Initiative.
 To use the DHARMAScript parser, run the following command:

 ```
 python dharma.py FILENAME